 • Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
 These can include stock market movements, purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trust.
 Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
-An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
-The complete economic impacts of COVID-19 are not yet fully known.
-The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
+For example, the ongoing conflicts in the Ukraine and Gaza, the outbreak of the coronavirus disease. and federal regulatory restrictions on U.S. corporate issuer investments in China and Russia have all recently affected issuers and markets.
+The complete economic impact of any such future event may be difficult or impossible to predict.
 Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.